Hopeful Voyager: Navigating your way through the ambiguous losses of mental ill health (WA)

 PH: (08) 9420 7240

 Ambiguous loss is a specific kind of loss that lacks clarity, defies resolution and rarely acknowledged or supported by the wider community.Research on stress and trauma has found that no other form of loss is as unmanageable and traumatising as the stress of ambiguous loss (Boss 2006, Perera 2016).

 Ambiguous loss is characterised by a lack of clarification and closure.
-It often occurs in the context of mental ill health, as symptoms, diagnosis, intervention, and the responses of others can be unclear or fluctuating.
-This loss is rarely openly acknowledged or supported by the wider community.
+It often occurs in the context of mental ill health, as symptoms, diagnosis, intervention, and the responses of others can be unclear and fluctuating.

-A copy of the book Hopeful Voyager: Navigating your way through the ambiguous losses of mental ill health is included in the price of the workshop.
+A copy of the book Hopeful Voyager: Navigating your way through the ambiguous losses of mental ill health is included in the price of this evidence based, interactive workshop.

 Who should attend?:

 Learning outcomes for participants: